Convening A Mediation

 Greg is available to assist the parties in reaching an agreement to mediate, in convening the session, and establishing appropriate parameters for conferences.
 After Greg has been selected, a conference call or individual calls will generally be scheduled with counsel to secure a general overview of the dispute and to discuss appropriate procedures to employ during the mediation conference.
 Counsel should be prepared to discuss any special requirements of their clients.

 Briefs are extremely helpful in preparing for the mediation session.
-A thoughtful brief educates the mediator as to relevant facts, issues and positions of the parties.
+A thoughtful brief will provide Greg with information regarding the relevant facts, issues and positions of the parties.
 Such a brief also causes the parties to focus upon the strengths and weaknesses of their case and that of the other parties.

 The parties are encouraged to exchange briefs and to provide Greg with an additional confidential statement setting forth facts or positions which they do not wish to communicate to the other participants.
 Briefs and confidential statements should be delivered to Greg no later than five (5) business days before the mediation.